-Pictured: Dr. Anu talks about her book, “Beyond Guilt Trips,” at Elliott Bay Book Company in Seattle
+Pictured: Dr. Anu speaks about her book, “Beyond Guilt Trips" at the launch event.

 As an author, I write to engage and inspire curiosity.
 I weave critical social analysis with accessible storytelling.
 What's your story?
 How might it connect with mine?

 Through engaging personal travel stories and thought-provoking questions about the ethics and politics of our travel, "Beyond Guilt Trips" shows readers ways to grapple with their discomfort and navigate differences through accountability and connection.

 "Beyond Guilt Trips" was published in 2019, and has garnered many awards and honors:

 Washington State Book Award in Nonfiction, 2020 (Shortlisted)

 Fodor’s Travels best “13 Books to Inspire Your Travels”